Galway: Rugby

 There are two senior amateur rugby union teams in Galway, Galwegians RFC and Galway Corinthians RFC, who play in the All-Ireland League.
 There are also two junior clubs, OLBC RFC & NUIG RFC who both participate in the Connacht Junior League.

-"Barna Knocknacarra Rugby Club" (or Na Bairneachaí), established in 2007, offers "mini rugby" for children at levels U8 to U12.
+Galway Bay Rugby, established in 2007, offers "mini rugby" for children at in Galway City and its surrounds.

-In rugby league, the Galway Tribesmen have been All-Ireland champions and in January 2022 entered the 2022 Challenge Cup.
+In rugby league, the Galway Tribesmen were All-Ireland Champions in 2020, and played in the first round of the 2022 Challenge Cup.